What to Decide Before You Book a Wedding Venue (or Any Vendors)

 What you genuinely want the day to be built around.

-When that anchor exists, something subtle changes.
+When that anchor exists, something shifts:

-Certain venues stop making sense immediately.
+Certain venues stop making sense immediately

-Your budget boundary is not only a number.
+Your budget is not just a number.

 It is also emotional.

-What would feel stable after the wedding.
+What will feel stable after the wedding.

-You do not need a finalized guest list yet.
+You don’t need a final guest list.

 But you do need a realistic range.

-Small, medium, or large behave very differently.
+Small, medium, and large weddings behave very differently.

 Not how you think you should plan.

-It is about cognitive load.
+This is about cognitive load—not capability.

-Who is financially contributing.
+Who is contributing financially.

 Who expects influence.